Portal North Bridge Project

 Total Cost: $2.2 billion

-A two-track replacement bridge – Portal North – will replace this outdated relic with a modern, high-level fixed span that does not open or close, eliminating the movable components and risk of malfunction.
-The new bridge will rise more than 50-feet over the river and, including the approaches, span nearly 2.5 miles of the Northeast Corridor.
+A two-track replacement bridge – Portal North – has been constructed and will replace this outdated relic with a modern, high-level fixed span that does not open or close, eliminating the movable components and risk of malfunction.
+The new bridge rises more than 50-feet over the river and, including the approaches, spans nearly 2.5 miles of the Northeast Corridor.
 Portal North Bridge is an important element of the broader Gateway Program to double rail capacity between Newark and New York.